Test Sets & Runs

 As part of the Test Instance grid you can find a bar that graphically displays the status of your steps within the last test run of each of you instances.
 Notice that when hovering your mouse over the bar it will also show you in numbers how many steps are in each status.

-In the same way that your test set will display a pie chart showing how many test have passed or failed or blocked, you can have this same information but in the Steps level (as an aggregation of all the steps in the tests last run of your Test Set).
+You can view this same information but in the Steps level (as an aggregation of all the steps in the test instances last run of your Test Set) by clicking the arrows next to the test pie chart.

 You can also create Graphs for Steps Status as part of your PractiTest Dashboard.
 Step Status Pie Charts are available when you select to create dashboard graphs for Instances.